 Hilton’s top-tier Diamond Status can be obtained by spending $40,000 per year on the card.
 You need to consider how often you (or your staff, if applicable) travels to Hilton hotels.
-If your business spends at least that sum at Hilton, then you can go for the status upgrade.
+Only go for the status upgrade if your business spends at least that sum at Hilton.

 You also receive a fifth night for free when you use points to pay.
-The free fifth night could save you some money if you stay at Hiltons often for at least five nights.
+The free fifth night could save you some money if you stay at Hilton properties often for at least five nights.
 This perk is a huge incentive to make this card a keeper.